-You can add an Instagram post or Reminder from within the Buffer dashboard on the web (https://buffer.com) or from any mobile device.
+You can add an Instagram Reminder from within the Buffer dashboard on the web (https://buffer.com) or from any mobile device.
 Since Instagram is a mobile-first social network, to complete the process of posting to Instagram, you’ll need to have a mobile device with the Buffer app (for receiving reminders) and the Instagram app (for posting).

 Any restrictions on content?

 The content shared to Instagram through Buffer still needs to comply with both our own terms at Buffer, and Instagram’s own terms around content.

 Get Buffer for Instagram!
 Start amplifying your Instagram marketing today